strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/installation/templates.md

 With the above [requirements](#requirements) in mind, follow these steps to create and publish a template:

-1. [Create a standard Strapi app](../../getting-started/quick-start/) with `create-strapi-app`, using the `--quickstart` option.
+1. [Create a standard Strapi application](../../getting-started/quick-start/) with `create-strapi-app`, using the `--quickstart` option.
-2. Customize your app to match the needs of your use case.
+2. Customize your application to match the needs of your use case.
 3. Generate your template using the [CLI](/developer-docs/latest/developer-resources/cli/CLI.md#strapi-templates-generate) by running `strapi templates:generate <path>`
 4. Navigate to this path to see your generated template.
-5. If you have modified your app's `package.json`, include these changes (and _only_ these changes) in `template.json` in a `package` property.
+5. If you have modified your application's `package.json`, include these changes (and _only_ these changes) in `template.json` in a `package` property.
 If not, leave it as an empty object.
 6. Enter `npm publish` to make your template available on the npm package registry.